Transportation in Tulsa, Oklahoma: Interurbans

 In 1911, the Sand Springs Railway Company built an interurban line connecting Tulsa and Sand Springs.
 The Tulsa Sapulpa Union Line (originally the Sapulpa and Interurban Railway) connected the two towns with the oilfields.
 All of the lines are defunct.
 The Sand Springs line was the last interurban operating in Oklahoma when it ceased operating, on January 2, 1955.
 The Tulsa Sapulpa line went bankrupt in 1917 and again in 1934, when it acquired its present name.
 It still operates as a freight-hauling Class III short-line railroad with 23 miles of track connecting BNSF in Sapulpa with Union Pacific in Tulsa.

+Bus service

+While the TSR had operated with some buses along with its streetcars, by the time that business was sold on February 5, 1936 to a subsidiary of National City Lines called the Tulsa City Lines, streetcars were dropped and transportation became by bus only.
+Bus traffic peaked in 1946, immediately after the war, with a ridership of 29 million passengers.
+Tulsa City Lines continued offering bus transportation until 1957, at which time the company did not request renewal of its franchise due to ridership declining to 11 million passengers.
+The city then choose MK&O Lines to provide local transportation, with that company utilizing 75 modern 45-passenger busses.
+But by the end of its 25-year franchise, MK&O said it could not continue without help, noting that ridership had fallen to 3.7 million in 1967.
+On August 2, 1968, the Metropolitan Tulsa Transit Authority, typically called MetroLink Tulsa in the present day, was created to make local bus transportation a city government responsibility.
+MetroLink serves not only Tulsa but also parts of Broken Arrow, Sand Springs and Jenks.
+It offers scheduled routes as well as curb-to-curb service for the elderly and disabled communities.
+As of 2018, MetroLink was providing about 3 million rides per year.